Accrual of appropriations

 - taking account of the requirements of AASB 13 particularly paragraph 65

-- testing the information
+- testing the information for reasonableness

 - documenting your calculations fully, with sufficient supporting information for audit evidence